- About Us

 - Victoria, Australia

-Katherine (“Kat”) France is a Law Clerk at Kaplan Hecker & Fink LLP.
+Katherine (“Kat”) France is an associate at Kaplan Hecker & Fink LLP.

 Kat joins the firm after receiving her LL.M. from Harvard Law School, where she studied as a Frank Knox Memorial Fellow.
 At Harvard, Kat was a student attorney in the inaugural LGBTQ+ Advocacy Clinic and was awarded a Dean’s Scholar Prize for Constitutional Law: Federalism, Separation of Powers, and Fourteenth Amendment, taught by Professor Martha Minow.
 Kat’s thesis, “Safeguarding Intersex Minors’ Autonomy, Bodily Integrity, and Self-Determination of Gender” was supervised by Professor I. Glenn Cohen.